“Outlier” CIOs have better ability to connect innovation dots.

 “Outlier” CIOs have better ability to connect innovation dots: Innovation is another dimension to the mix: An opportunity for the CIO to add a lot of value in the C-Suite is helping C-Level leaders understand the possibilities of how new technologies can enhance the creation or improvement of products and services while balancing the technical and business risks, the investment needed, timing, etc. Outlier CIOs are the one who can step out of a conventional thinking box, or linear patterns.
 Therefore, they could see things further or deeper.
 An outlier leader is creatively disruptive, who dare to ask a deep “WHY” - to diagnose the root cause of problems but also ask the optimistic “Why NOT?" -The refusal to be bound by constraints and limitations and a pursuit of possibilities rather than impossibilities seems to be a hallmark of great leadership achievements.A confident outlier CIO needs to keep asking, "why? why? why?", to manage incremental innovation in optimizing business processes, also, hunt for disruptive innovation with structure in renovating business model and upcoming business expansion.
 CIOs who are only putting stress on "have the knowledge" not on "build the knowledge" might be in danger just to preserve the organization and thus create huge constraints for the possible innovation.

-An outlier CIO needs to know how to play a bridge between what businesses understands and what technology understands: He/she would then make sure the two worlds meet to ensure an optimal performing business.
-An outlier CIO needs also to be a structural thinker because the CIO’s structured thinking processes are the things they bring to table for solving business problems.
+Outlier CIOs need to know how to play a bridge between what businesses understands and what technology understands: They would then make sure the two worlds meet to ensure an optimal performing business.
+Outlier CIOs need also to be the structural thinker because the CIO’s structured thinking processes are the things they bring to table for solving business problems.
 Engineering practices require systematic thinking and analytic capability.
 Thus, CIOs need to develop, demonstrate and increase their decision-making and problem-solving skills, thinking and problem-solving skills are always and continued needs for CIOs to master complexity.
 In addition, CIOs need to become far, far more business focused and business literate.
 As CIOs need to provide this "innovation execution" service to your fellow business peers.
 The concentration should be on what these technologies can do for the businesses, not on the technology itself.

 CIOs as “Chief Innovation Officers,” are one of the most pertinent titles to fit the digital leadership role.
 Companies are recognizing that IT is roughly coupled to the business strategy as an innovation engine, and it is a very good sign about how the companies will deliver value.
 An outlier CIOs have the interdisciplinary knowledge, and their imagination are not constrained by the knowledge, they have growth mind, creativity, and technological vision, and thus, they can lead change confidently and effortlessly.